MicrosoftDocs/powerquery-docs/powerquery-docs/unpivot-column.md

 ![Unpivot updated source table](images/me-unpivot-updated-source-table.png "Unpivot updated source table")

-The output of our query will look like the following image.<!--Would it be possible to highlight the 9/1/2020 column in this image?-->
+The output of our query will look like the following image.

 ![Unpivot only selected columns updated final table](images/me-unpivot-only-selected-columns-updated-final-table.png "Unpivot only selected columns updated final table")